jasmine/jasmine/README.markdown

 ### Specs

 Each spec is, naturally, a JavaScript function.
-You tell Jasmine about this spec with a call to `it()` with a name and the function.
+You tell Jasmine about this spec with a call to `it()` with a string and the function.
 The string is a description that will be helpful to you when reading a report.

     it('should be a test', function () {
 	    var foo = 0
       foo++;
     });

 ### Expectations

 Within your spec you will want/need to make expectations.
-These are made like this:
+These are made with the `expect()` funciton and expectation matchers.  like this:

     it('should be a test', function () {
       var foo = 0
       foo++;

       expect(foo).toEqual(1);
     });

 Results of the expectations are logged for later for reporting.

+#### Expectation Matchers

+Jasmine has several built-in matchers.
+Here are a few:

+`toEqual()` compares objects or primitives and returns true if they are equal

+`toNotEqual()` compares objects or primitives and returns true if they are not equal

+`toMatch()` takes a regex or a string and returns true if it matches

+`toNotMatch()` takes a regex or a string and returns true if it does not match

+`toBeDefined()` returns true if the object or primitive is not `undefined`

+`toBeNull()` returns true if the object or primitive is not `null`

+`toBeTruthy()` returns true if the object or primitive evaluates to true

+`toBeFalsy()` returns true if the object or primitive evaluates to false

+`wasNotCalledWith()` returns true if the object is a spy and was called with the passed arguments

+`toContain()` returns true if an array or string contains the passed variable.

+`toNotContain()` returns true if an array or string does not contain the passed variable.

+#### Writing New Matchers

+A Matcher has a method name, takes an expected value as it's only parameter, has access to the actual value in this, and then makes a call to this.report with true/false with a failure message.
+Here's the definition of `toEqual()`:

+	Jasmine.Matchers.prototype.toEqual = function (expected) {
+	  return this.report((this.actual === expected),
+	      'Expected ' + expected + ' but got ' + this.actual + '.');
+	});

+Feel free to define your own matcher as needed in your code.
+If you'd like to add Matchers to Jasmine, please write tests.

 ### Asynchronous Specs

-You may be asking yourself, "Self, how do I make asynchronous tests?"
+You may be thinking, "That's all well and good, but you mentioned something about asynchronous tests."

 Well, say you need to make a call that is asynchronous - an AJAX API, or some other JavaScript library.
 That is, the call returns immediately, yet you want to make expectations 'at some point in the future' after some magic happens in the background.